MickeWHR/dsmr-swe/README.md

 Slimmelezer+ by Zuidwijk
 https://github.com/zuidwijk/dsmr

-RJ12-extender connector with soldered connection to a 5V USB-cable, provides power to Slimmelezer and P1-module.
+RJ12-extender connector with soldered connection to a 5V USB-cable, provides power to the Slimmelezer and P1-module.

 ## Disclaimer
 There is a Light branch that I use since I'm only interested in those sensors.